chuckstack/chuckstack.github.io/src-ls/success-ai.md

 # Success with AI

-AI (specifically [aichat](./tool-aichat.md)) was the catalyst to create the chuck-stack.
+Generative AI (specifically [aichat](./tool-aichat.md)) was the catalyst to create the chuck-stack.
 Almost everything we do related to ERP involves language and the translation between languages.

 - work instructions - basic building block for operations (tool, task and role)
 - database (SQL) - basic repository for data and event history